b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 - 🚀 one production release per sprint<!-- .element: class="fragment" -->
 - 🥶 "code freeze" for 3 sprints during christmas 🎅<!-- .element: class="fragment" -->
 - = one HUGE release<!-- .element: class="fragment" -->
+---
+- code freeze is not when you stop coding or adding features, it is when you stop deploying / releasing '-_-

 #### What happened ?